 PHP: There are various PHP accelerators available which can dramatically improve performance of your PHP files.
 This will apply to all PHP files, not just your WordPress installation.
 Search for PHP optimization for more information, f.e.
 APC.
 The W3 Total Cache plugin, described below, offers integrated support for Memcache, APC and other Opcode caching.

-MySQL: MySQL optimization is a black art in itself.
+MySQL/MariaDB: MySQL or MariaDB optimization is a black art in itself.
 A few simple changes to the query cache settings can have a dramatic effect on WordPress performance because WordPress repeats a lot of queries on every request.
 Search for mysql optimization for more.

 A great example of how WordPress has been optimized was presented by Iliya Polihronov at WordCamp San Francisco 2012.
 Iliya, among other things, does server optimization for WordPress.com.